berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Extend the CSV tables widget to provide in table sort functionality by clicking on the headers.
 * Extend CSV tables widget to allow a multi-level sort functionality by Shift click on different headers.
 Show shift click instruction on hover or some other multi-level sort function
 * [Configure custom domain](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) for github pages site
-* Add support to change context on right hand # of uri as user selects different widgets.
+* Add support to change context on right hand # of uri at top of browser as user selects different widgets.
-* Remove the create input field from browser util since we are using a different approach and it could be confusing to have both approaches in the same library.
+* DONE:JOE:2019-12-19: Remove the create input field from browser util since we are using a different approach and it could be confusing to have both approaches in the same library.
 * Create a new set of files for cert of need where the facility operator is consolidated to include all certificates for that operator.
 Also include ability to get the children with a sub query.
 * Add physicians list to the data set for demonstration.
 *